Last week a friend called me and asked if I could meet for lunch.

 I didn’t have to ask my boss, didn’t have to let anyone know I was leaving the office, didn’t need to swipe a time card.
 I just got up, and left.

-And then combine setting your own hours and working from your home office?
-The perfect combination.
+Combine setting your own hours and working from your home office?

-Being in full control over my schedule allows me to spend more time with my wife and kid, as well as be spontaneous about my plans and vacations.
+Being in full control over my schedule allows me to spend more time with my wife and kids, as well as be spontaneous about my plans and vacations.

 Optimal work hours for freelancers